 “CfL – Center for Ledelse” develops exceptional managers and organisations in such a way that they fulfil their full potential.
 It is a multi-functional and modern meeting center.
 It is located in the heart of Copenhagen and will be fully dedicated to welcome SupraBio 2021 participants during the conference.
 All the rooms are equipped with cutting-edge audio-visual aids, among which Internet WI-FI and LAN connections, motorized screens and amplification systems.
 All rooms are accessible to mobility-impaired people, with individual air conditioning and fully-equipped.

-The documentation you need to enter Spain will depend greatly on where you are coming from:
+The documentation you need to enter Denmark will depend greatly on where you are coming from:

 It is the responsibility of each participant to obtain a visa if necessary.

 The average time for obtaining a visa can be between two and six weeks depending on the application date.